West Virginia

 Under W. Va.
 Code 46A-2A-103, the law provides three safe harbor pathways:

 Internal Procedures.
-An entity that maintains its own notification procedures as part of an information privacy or security policy is deemed in compliance if it notifies residents in accordance with those procedures, provided the procedures are consistent with the timing requirements of the article.
+An entity that maintains its own notification procedures as part of an information privacy or security policy is deemed in compliance if it notifies residents consistently with those procedures and the article's timing requirements.

 Financial Institutions.
 Financial institutions that comply with the Federal Interagency Guidance on Response Programs for Unauthorized Access to Customer Information and Customer Notice are automatically deemed compliant.